 Things were going well for Daryl McGraw in 2007.
 He had a good job at a hotel, a car and a place to live.
 But all that success became a trigger, and he eventually succumbed to the crack cocaine and marijuana addiction that had put him in prison roughly seven times since the early 1990s.

 McGraw used drugs on the job and got arrested for violating his probation.
 Then he got fired.

 McGraw is not overstating the problem.
 As accidental overdoses have multiplied, so have overdose victims who were former inmates.

 Former inmates accounted for more than half of the people who died from drug overdoses between 2016 and 2018, according to an analysis of new state data.
 In 2015, former inmates made up 44% of the people who died from an overdose.

 Officials with the Office of Policy and Management’s Criminal Justice Policy and Planning Division discovered the uptick in drug deaths among former inmates when examining data from the Office of the Chief Medical Examiner and the Department of Correction.

-Post expires and will no longer be available at 8:28 pm on Friday January 8th, 2021Tags: overdose
+This post expires and will no longer be available at 8:28 pm on Friday, January 8th, 2021Tags: Overdose